h4ndzdatm0ld/nautobot-ssot-vsphere/_sources/overview.md.txt

 `DEFAULT_USE_CLUSTERS` and `DEFAULT_CLUSTER_NAME`

 - This experimental feature allows users of vSphere which contain no `Clusters` in their environment.
 The `DEFAULT_USE_CLUSTERS` needs to be set to `False` and a name of your choosing would be assigned to `DEFAULT_CLUSTER_NAME`.
 A `Cluster` is a requirement of a `Virtual Machine` in Nautobot.

+`DEFAULT_IGNORE_LINK_LOCAL`

+- Defaults to `True` and drops any link-local address found on a vSphere vm that has an IPv6 address assigned.